kevinchguo/compatibility-predictor/README.md

 This program will help you calculate the best candidate for the team!

 To use this program:
-1. Clone the repo with the `git clone` command.
+1. Clone the repo with the `git clone [SSH key or HTTPS address]` command.
-1. Run `npm install`.
+1. Run `npm install` in the file directory.
 1. Finally run `node compatibilityPredictor.js` on the command line.

 The person with the highest score will be the best candidate for the job!